 April 28, 1938: This syndicated article by Paul Harrison first appeared in papers on this day in 1938.
 It was the sixth and last in his series of articles about child stars.
-The focus is on Judy and is surprisingly candid about her diet regimen at MGM and her disdain for it, that is, as candid as an article in 1938 could be.
+The focus in this installment is on Judy and she is surprisingly candid about her diet regimen at MGM and her disdain for it.
+That is, as candid as an article in 1938 could be.

 HOLLYWOOD – Judy Garland is 14 and definitely precocious.
 But good fun.
 Her wisecracking is garnished with modesty, and her trim little figure is obscured by unflattering, juvenile frocks.
 Judy is trying her very best to remain a child until Metro=Goldwyn-Mayer decides that she can be an ingenue.
 That will be in a little more than a year; her sixteenth birthday will be June 10, 1938.